Ocular: A Quick Start Guide

 Everything else we supply remains the same:

-• The downloader (git).
-We configured this but we don’t need to change anything, when invoked it will use the secret!
+• The downloader (ocular-defaults-git).
+We configured this but we don’t need to change anything, when invoked it will use the secret only if it exists!

 The output should now be: